Local algorithms for the maximum flow and minimum cut in bounded-degree networks: Proofs

 Assume that at the end, the two flows are different on $e$.
-Using the previous observation initially with $e' = e$, let us take a path $u$ through $e'$ on which the two augmentations were different, and consider which of the three reasons occurred.
-As long as the third one, repeat the step with choosing $e'$ as the $e''$ of the previous step.
-Since by each step we jump to an earlier point of the runs, we must get another reason sooner or later.
-Denote the paths considered during the process by $u_1, u_2, ...\ u_t$.
-(Note that these are in reverse order on the augmenting timeline.)
+Using the previous observation initially with $\tilde{e} = e$, let us take a short path through $\tilde{e}$ on which the two augmentations were different, and consider which of the three reasons occurred.
+As long as it is the third one, repeat the step with setting $\tilde{e}$ as the $e'$ of the previous step.
+Since by each step we jump to an earlier point of the execution of the algorithms, we must get a reason different from the third one eventually.
+Denote the considered paths, in order of appearance during the execution of $f_2(N, x)$, by $u_1, u_2, \ldots, u_t$, where $u_1$ is the path where reason 1 or 2 applies, and $u_2, \ldots, u_t$ were considered for reason 3.
+(That is, in the above description, we found $u_t$ first and $u_1$ last.)